 Minecraft’s totally out-of-the-box gameplay is the reason behind its immense success.
-Created by an indie game developer Marcus “Notch”, this block-building game is like a giant canvas that allows players to explore and build blocky marvels out of textured cubes.
-The infinite 3D world lets you craft items, create weapons, hunt and gather resources.
+Created by an indie game developer Marcus “Notch,” this block-building game is like a giant canvas that allows players to explore and build blocky marvels out of textured cubes.
+The infinite 3D world lets you craft items, create weapons, hunt, and gather resources.

 Notch’s block-building game has become a genre of its own.
-People search for games like Minecraft not only for their PCs, but also for Android and iOS devices.
+People search for games like Minecraft not only for their PCs but also for Android and iOS devices.
 Gameplay-wise, these block-building games are as impressive as the pocket version.
-Check out these top sandbox titles for your mobile device:
+Check out these top sandbox titles for your mobile device.

 SurvivalCraft is similar to the original sandbox blockbuster, but there’s no God mode or Creative mode with endless resources.
-To survive the deep, dark world, players will need to craft weapons, build shelter and create traps to ensnare animals.
+To survive the deep, dark world, players will need to craft weapons, build shelter, and create traps to ensnare animals.
 They will also be able to tame and ride horses for quick travel.

 The objective is to survive the elements of nature as long as possible, building a shelter and mining resources for weapons and traps.
 Venturing at night is nearly impossible if you don’t have a stack of torches as the blocky world gets pretty dark after sunset.
-Make sure you build landmarks, else you will easily get lost in the massive world.
+Make sure you build landmarks, or else you will easily get lost in the massive world.

 The game visuals are more polished than the original game.
 Water and lighting effects are something you won’t find in the mobile version of the original block-building title.
 One just can’t help but marvel at the gorgeous sunset and the enchanting moonlight.
 The game’s visuals can be best experienced on Android gaming tablets.
 SurvivalCraft gives a fresh survival spin to the original block-building game makes life on a blocky world more even more challenging.